mateusz/silverstripe-frontend/Readme.md

 The behaviour of dynamic changes to options is unspecified with this widget - i.e. it should be preconfigured on creation.

-The widget usage is the same as sspagination:
+The widget usage is similar to sspagination:

 ```js
 $('ul.pagination').ssendless({